-We note that Theorem 4.1(ii) and an outline of its proof can be found in [MS87, (3.1-2)].
+We note that Theorem 4.1(ii) and an outline of its proof can be found in [30], (3.1-2).
 This proof uses an embedding of the random walk into a Brownian motion and the Brownian Ray-Knight theorem; we expect that Theorem 4.1(i) and (iii) can also be proved along these lines.
-In Appendix A, using the density formula of Theorem 2.1, we provide a proof of Theorem 4.1 that is independent of the Brownian Ray-Knight theorem.
+In the extended version [7], using the density formula of Theorem 2.1, we provide a proof of Theorem 4.1 that is independent of the Brownian Ray-Knight theorem.
 This opens up the possibility of producing a new proof of this theorem, via a diffusion approximation of the Markov chains having the transition densities in (4.3) and (4.4).
 Furthermore, we emphasize that our proof can also be adapted to continous-time random walks on cycle-free graphs and has some potential to be extended to more general graphs.
-Theorem 2.1 contains far-ranging generalisations of the Ray-Knight idea, which are to be studied in future.
+Theorem 2.1 contains far-ranging generalizations of the Ray-Knight idea, which are to be studied in future.

-Acknowledgment.
-DB would like to thank the Natural Sciences and Engineering Research Council of Canada for supporting his research.
-The work of RvdH was supported in part by Netherlands Organisation for Scientific Research (NWO).
-WK would like to thank the German Science Foundation for awarding a Heisenberg grant (realized in 2003/04).
-This project was initiated during an extensive visit of RvdH to the University of British Columbia, Vancouver, Canada.
+Acknowledgments.
+W. König would like to thank the German Science Foundation for awarding a Heisenberg grant (realized in 2003-2004).
+This project was initiated during an extensive visit of R. van der Hofstad to the University of British Columbia, Vancouver, Canada.